aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

 - Create your datasource as MySQL

  Complete the web form with your connection details which will looks like below snapshot:

  database: testdb

  username: root

  password: password

  host : ##DNS.ip##:30685

-Next, Hit save and test.
+- Hit save and test.

 If everything is configured correctly, you should see a green box with the message Database Connection OK.